-In accordance with the TSUS Rules and Regulations, only full-time service in the instructional ranks of Professor, Associate Professor, Assistant Professor, Instructor, Instructor I, Instructor II, Instructor IV shall be counted toward fulfillment of a required probationary period.
+In accordance with the TSUS Rules and Regulations, only full-time service in the instructional ranks of Professor, Associate Professor, Assistant Professor, Instructor, Instructor II, Instructor III, or Instructor IV shall be counted toward fulfillment of a required probationary period.
 All contract faculty members at the rank of Instructor or above are eligible to apply for tenure after completing the appropriate years of probationary service.
-Periods during which a faculty member is on leave of absence shall not be counted toward fulfillment of a required probationary period.
+The periods during which a faculty member is on leave of absence shall not be counted toward fulfillment of a required probationary period.